Work permits for employees in the Philippines: A complete guide for employers [2024]

 And here are the additional documentary requirements for a 9(g) work visa:

-Once you have the AEP and 9(g) approved, you can apply for other functional visas such as the International Treaty Trader or Special Investor’s Resident Visa.
+Foreign nationals can also apply for other visas, such as the International Treaty Trader or Special Investor’s Resident Visa.

 How much does it cost to get a Philippine work permit?